 Whatever the roles you decide to set up (for instance : 1 facilitator, 1 time-keeper and 1 decision-pusher), the people who will endorse them should work together and if possible, take a few minutes to overview the schedule for the meeting beforehand.

 Keep in mind that facing an unfinished decision will be frustrating for the group, but it will be even more painful if the discussion has lasted for hours with no-one knowing when the decision will be reached!
 Being firm on the time schedule is not a pain in the neck ; it is a gift for the community!
 It allows for the group to make a step forward, to rest after an intense meeting and to learn to make concessions for the sake of the group.

 In order to gauge the effect of your facilitation on the group dynamic, you should observe what happens.

 Seeing that the group is very focused or very bored is a thing, but the real question is to determine how you as a facilitator as well as the whole group helped or impeded this process.
 Don't forget external causes such as tiredness, weather, expectations… : they may play a key role.

-If you intend to learn more about one participant in particular and how they are affected by the Tour, taking into account their initial expectations and previous community living experiences, it might be worth observing this person’s behavior within the group and link it with their “experience profile”.
+If you intend to learn more about each participant, especially their expectations and previous community living experiences, it might be worth observing each person’s behavior within the group and link it with their “profile”.

 For example :